liamhays/alum/README.md

 Alum (pronounced like the first part of "aluminum") is a command-line application for transferring files to and from your calculator.

-Alum is intended as a replacement for software like [the Connectivity Kit](https://www.hpcalc.org/details/5890).
-Alum is better because:
+Alum is intended as a replacement for software like [the HP Connectivity Kit](https://www.hpcalc.org/details/5890).
+Alum is better
+because:

 - It is cross-platform, currently tested on Windows and Linux
-- It is programmed in Rust, meaning it requires no external dependencies (except for one small package on Linux)
+- It is programmed in Rust (compiles to an executable) and requires no external dependencies, except for one small package on Linux
-- Alum uses homegrown implementations of XModem and Kermit, which makes Alum maintainable long-term and also reduces the external dependency count.
+- Alum uses Rust implementations of XModem and Kermit

 I am retiring my previous software HPex, a GUI tool that accomplished a similar task.
 HPex was written in Python 3 and wxPython, which meant that the end user needed hundreds of megabytes of shared libraries and executables to run HPex.
+Even worse, HPex wasn't exactly a great application, and had no hope of being useful on Windows because of various multi-platform limitations.

-Alum is *not* a GUI because a) I can make better software if I don't need to focus on GUI programming, b) in my experience, the kind of person who uses an HP calculator is comfortable in the command line, and c) as mentioned above, the software dependencies for GUI libraries are big and bloated.
+Alum is *not* a GUI because a) GUI programming gets in the way of good development, b) in my experience, the average HP calculator user is comfortable in the command line, and c) as mentioned above, the software dependencies for GUI libraries are big and bloated.
 Alum is fast, light, and small.

 # Features
 Alum can:

 - Automatically detect a serial port to use
 - Transfer via Kermit and XModem, both direct and to a server
 - Calculate the checksum and size of any HP 48 object

-Alum is not complicated.
-Alum does just enough and Alum does it right.

 # Usage
 Download a binary from the Releases page and place it somewhere convenient.
 You may wish to add it to your `PATH` variable.
-On Linux, ensure you have `libudev` installed---it's available as a package in every distro's package manager and is likely pre-installed.
-Windows requires no extra dependencies.
+On Linux, Alum requires `libudev` to be installed for serial port detection.
+It is in every distro's package manager and is likely pre-installed.
+On Windows, Alum requires no extra dependencies.

 For full usage information, run Alum with no arguments.
-Alum includes its own help, and this section is just a basic rundown of Alum.
+It includes its own help, and this section is just a basic usage rundown.

 Alum supports sending and receiving files to and from 128-byte `XRECV` and `XSEND`, as well as full XModem server send and receive